 If you want to automate and simplify everyday tasks and activities by integrating your apps into one single app, then you need IFTTT (an abbreviation of “If This, Then That”).

 IFTTT works with over 600 apps across devices.
 You can customize features with an “if, then” statement, which correlates to specific phone actions.
 For example, you can program your phone to share your captured photos automatically on Instagram.
-It’s easily one of the best minimalist apps for iPhone.
+It’s easily one of the best minimalist apps for the iPhone.

 Minimalist iPhone Practices